OpenCageData/perl-Geo-What3Words/README.md

 perl-Geo-What3Words
 =======================

-Perl CPAN module to turn WGS84 coordinates into three words or OneWords and vice-versa using w3w.co HTTP API
+Perl CPAN module to turn WGS84 coordinates into three word addresses and vice-versa using what3words.com HTTPS API